-[On many records, historical as well as contemporary, Conyngham and Cunningham are used.]
+[On many records, historical as well as contemporary, Conyngham and Cunningham spelling are used.]

 Three Conyngham brothers (Patrick, Edward and their young brother William) and a Conyngham cousin (George) setout to the Colony New South Wales from Dublin at different times between 1826 and 1833.